Profile of PT. Pertiwi Indomas

 *.
 Stages of good dialogue involving Labor Unions

-Translated from Indonesian to English – www.onlinedoctranslator.com - Wages
+Translated from Indonesian to English – www.onlinedoctranslator.com

 Bad practice regarding wages: